Raziel0714/LearnCSharp/EntityFramework.md

 * The microsoft sql server data provider is already there in system.data.entity.dll, there is two key namespaces in this assembly

     *<span style = "color:green">Object Services</span>*
+    * object services is the part that manage entities (client-side). which means all the class inheritance EntityObject base class.

     *<span style = "color:green">Entity Client</span>*
+    * ob
+    *
+   ### Tracking queries vs No-Tracking queries
+   * the entity instance is default set to tracking queries, which means, if we make some changes to the entity instance, the ef core will keep tracking those changes , if we call savechanges() , those change will be update in physical database.
+   * No-tracking queries is useful when we want to retrieve some data readonly, ef will not tracking the changes we made.
+   * its easy to swap from tracking to no-tracking, we can set at context instance level.
+   <span style = "color:green">context.ChangeTracker.QueryTrackingBehavior = QueryTrackingBehavior.NoTracking; </span>